 Stir in lemon zest and juice and transfer to the bowl with the vegetables.
 Cool to room temperature.

-Add basil, feta cheese, salt and pepper to taste (I like 1/2 teaspoon salt and 1/4 teaspoon pepper) and toss to combine.
+Add basil, feta cheese, pine nuts, salt and pepper to taste (I like 1/2 teaspoon salt and 1/4 teaspoon pepper) and toss to combine.
 Serve at room temperature.

 Bell peppers: I love the color and flavor variation that results with a mix of red, orange, and yellow.
 If you prefer, stick with three peppers of one color.